maxime-tremblay/apex-plugin-dialogsuccessmessage/README.md

 This dynamic action plugin is used to display the Success Message from the corresponding Dialog Close process.

 ## Changelog
+### 1.2
+  - Bug fix
+    - Messages were not displayed on some page template

 ### 1.1
   - New attribute
     - Message Override: Can be used to override the dialog close message or only to show a success message on the page.